samt07/reqmt_doc_to_testcases/README.md

 - `testcase_automation_colab.ipynb`: Jupyter notebook to run in Google Colab.
 -  `testcase-automation-script.py`: To run as a standalone python script locally
 - `.env`: Environment file for storing the OpenAI API Key (not included in the repository).
--  `requirement doc.docx`: Input requirement document.
-It can be located anywhere but the code only supports .docx files currently.
+-  `reqdoc.docx`: Sample input requirement document.
+Test by uploading your own document.